General

 Calculate and Set Your Hourly IT Support Rate

-Calculating your hourly IT support rates is crucial for establishing a sustainable business model.
+Calculating your hourly rate is crucial for establishing a sustainable business model.
 Here’s how to do it effectively:

 1. Determine Your Costs: Start by calculating all expenses related to providing IT support.
-This includes salaries, benefits, overhead expenses, and essential tools or software.
+This includes salaries, benefits, overhead expenses, and equipment.

 2. Estimate Billable Hours: Assess the number of hours you can realistically bill in a year.
 Don’t forget to account for non-billable time, such as administrative tasks and training.

 3. Set Your Profit Margin: Establish a profit margin that aligns with your business objectives and reflects market standards.
-Typically, range from 20% to 30%.
+Typically, profit margins range from 20% to 30%.

 4. Use the Formula: Apply this formula to determine your hourly rate: